clintmadeit/Clint-Tools/src/linux/rpi4.md

 - Much smoother graphics, even when running a desktop like KDE.
 Not sure why that is, probably newer, better GPU drivers and saner graphic effects config
-- PyQt6 is available, which is much better than PyQt5 for running Stargate DAW.
+- PyQt6 is available, which is much better than PyQt5 for running Clint Tools DAW.
   Qt6 also has much better support for various alternative platforms like ARM.
 - It seems to be the most stable, polished and reliable distro for the rpi4, much better in our experience than Raspbian/NOOBS, Ubuntu and Fedora.

-### Installing Stargate DAW
+### Installing Clint Tools DAW

 [See the Arch Linux instructions](../../docs/troubleshooting//arch_linux.md)